robric/wiki-contrail-controller/QoS.md

                   +------------------------------------------------------------+

 Virtual-machine-interface, virtual-network, network policy and security-group can refer to QoS config object.
-QOS config object can be specified on vhost and fabric interface so that underlay traffic can also be subjected to marking and queing
+QOS config object can be specified on vhost and fabric interface so that underlay traffic can also be subjected to marking and queueing

 >